harshrajput4343/Waste-Detection-Using-yolo-v5/README.md

 ---

-*Designed and developed  by Harsh Kumar*
+*Designed and developed by Harsh IIIT*